 Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
 Applicants must be eligible for Texas licensure and are expected to obtain licensure as a pharmacist in Texas within the first 90 days of the start of the program year.

 The following information must be submitted prior to January 14, 2014, for the applicant to be considered for an on-site interview:

 - Letter of intent

 - Completed application form

 - Three letters of recommendation

 Application and recommendation forms are available by contacting the program coordinator, Latresa Billings, Pharm.D., at email@example.com.
 Once completed applications are reviewed, competitive applicants are invited to attend an on-site interview in February.
 Applicants must register with the Resident Matching Program and submit their rank order list.

 Salary and Benefits

-Pharmacy residents are classified as full-time, benefited employees of UT Southwestern.
-They are paid a competitive salary and also receive a benefits package that includes enrollment in Teacher Retirement System (TRS) or optional enrollment in Optional Retirement Program (ORP), health, dental and life insurance, various staff discounts, and afforded travel benefits to attend the ASHP Midyear Clinical Meeting in December and the Texas ALCALDE Residency Conference held each spring.
+Pharmacy residents are classified as full-time, benefits-eligible employees of UT Southwestern.
+They are paid a competitive salary and also receive a benefits package that includes enrollment in the Teacher Retirement System (TRS) or optional enrollment in the Optional Retirement Program (ORP); health, dental, and life insurance; and various staff discounts.
+They also are afforded travel benefits to attend the ASHP Midyear Clinical Meeting in December and the Texas ALCALDE Residency Conference held each spring.